JAE-S/Liri-node-app/README.md

 # DEMO VIDEO

 The video below shows a breakdown of the code and Liri in action.
 To skip to Liri in action begin at 2:10.
-This video was created using after effects.
+This video was created using Adobe After Effects.

 [![Liri Bot Demo Video](http://img.youtube.com/vi/auto2MgNMTs/0.jpg)](http://www.youtube.com/watch?v=auto2MgNMTs "Liri Bot Demo Video")